amrhwanis22/DSND-Capstone-Starbucks/README.md

 1. Data Exploring and visualization
 2. Data Processing, ETL pipeline to extract data from sources and to clean it finally save it in csv file Machine Learning Pipeline to train model to be able to predict user behavior with offer.

-## File Descriptions
-The project conatins the ipynb file and the datasets to run everything.

 ### License: